mu-box/bootstrap/README.md

 # bootstrap
-Collection of scripts used to bootstrap a nanobox host machine.
+Collection of scripts used to bootstrap a Microbox host machine.